Jimmyscripts-quant/Jimmyscripts-quant/README.md

 ## Hi there 👋

-Quant, mainly focused on trend following stratigies also a privacy advicate and have a keen interest in blockchain technology.
+Financial engineer mainly focused on trend following stratigies also a privacy advicate and have a keen interest in blockchain technology.